ben-mumford/getting-and-cleaning-data/CODEBOOK.md

 # Code Book

-This file is a summary of the output of run_Analysis.R and example of which is located in this repo - tidy.data.csv.
+This file is a summary of the output of run_Analysis.R and example of which is located in this repo - tidy.data.txt.

 ## Identity Columns